linqs/pacman/README.md

 This project has been upgraded to Python 3, organized into packages, brought up to a common style, several bugs have been fixed, and the entire graphics systems has been replaced.

 Some improvements from the original project:
  - Upgraded to Python 3.
  - Organized into packages.
-    - Brought up to a common style.
+ - Brought up to a common style with a style checker.
  - Added logging.
  - Added tests.
  - Fixed several bugs.
  - Generalized and reorganized several project elements.
  - Replaced the graphics systems.
  - Added the ability to generate gifs from any pacman or capture game.

 ### FAQ